Ezs377/Programming-notes/Git.md

 `HEAD@{}` is another type of navigation that uses your commit history from reflog, instead of using your current commit as your reference point.
 Reflog contains a list of ALL commits you have done, even deleted commits, so this type of HEAD navigation is usually used to bring back lost files. `HEAD@{`} works differently, as you would probably need to run `git reflog` to find the right HEAD number that has the commit you want (which is why leaving messages in your commits is useful as you can use them to identify which commit is which) and use that number in between the curly brackets (eg. `HEAD@{4}`) to navigate to that. `HEAD@{}` actually follows the number to the attributed commit, while `HEAD~` uses the number to move back that amount of steps.
 For example:

-`HEAD@{1}` will move to commmit 1 specifically.
+`HEAD@{1}` will move to commit 1 specifically.
 This uses the label from reflog to identify a previous commit in your history, and brings that back.

 `HEAD^` is usually used if you’ve merged branches. `HEAD^` is usually used to identify the branch number that was before you merged it with another branch.
 Usually you would need to use both `HEAD~` and `HEAD^` to move to another branch and the previous commit.
 The diagram provides a better explanation:
 ![Git branch HEAD flow](https://github.com/Ezs377/Programming-notes/blob/main/Images/Git%20undos.jpg)